We suggest increasing your payments if you’re using more energy than expected and there’s a possibility of falling into debt in the future.

 There are two factors that we take into account:

 1) Your account needs to build up credit to pay for the cold months

 Energy usage in winter usually goes up, as a result of the colder temperatures and darker nights.
-So as we approach winter, we advise that it’s good to have the equivalent of two month’s credit in your account to pay for this increased usage and keep your balance healthy from winter to next spring.
+So as we approach winter, we advise keeping the equivalent of two month’s credit in your account to pay for this increased usage and keep your balance healthy from winter to next spring.